Faculty

 Associate Professor

 Began her career as a nursing assistant and worked throughout university gaining valuable experience in many fields of medicine by rotating to all wards in the hospital.
 In 1984 graduated nursing school and was certified by the state of California.
 The next year she became a certified intubation instructor and NICU specialist, moving up to charge nurse in nursery and NICU.
 Her move to Japan was in 1990 where she started teaching nutrition and exercise for pregnancy, newborn childcare, and breast-feeding classes to foreign mothers.
 She also was part of a volunteer committee at Tokyo Metropolitan Maternal and Child Health Care Center to conduct surveys and make assessments for improving service.
 She has been teaching at the university level since 1999 when she became a professor of medical terminology at Tokyo Medical University.
-Her career at TMDU began in 2008 as part-time instructor, promoted to clinical professor of medicine in 2009, full-time Assistant Professor in the Office for Global Education and Career Development in 2012, and now she is Associate Professor in the Institute of Global Affairs.
-She works in collaboration with all faculties at TMDU and is very interested in assisting in the advancement of education for all students and faculty.
+Her career at Science Tokyo began in 2008 as a part-time instructor, promoted to clinical professor of medicine in 2009, full-time Assistant Professor in the Office for Global Education and Career Development in 2012, and now is an Associate Professor in the Office of Education, Global Education Section.

 Takuya Okada